 The more we, I, tried to fit in with the normal, the more the rules changed.
 Paranoia took hold of our household.
 It really didn’t matter anyway, because I was torn from any of the real friends I’d made at B.V.
 The one friendship I actually developed my first year in Western City Schools was short lived.
 I naturally gravitated toward girls because they were more sensible and welcoming.
 They weren’t intimidated by my intelligence, either- another reason boys picked on me.
 Sandy was an extremely cute, studious type; she excelled at math and science and was able to help me in these problem areas.
 She didn’t like most boys and was considered stuck up by the scores of upper-classmen jocks who hit on her.
 We were both loners who preferred writing or drawing to sport and fashion.
 She thought it was cool that I used to be nudist.
 When I told her, I immediately felt like both my parents were watching me, like they’d know psychically that I’d blabbed; mom probably did; she was talented like that.
 Sandy reacted like I was describing one of the best movie’s I’d ever seen.
 She was full of questions.
 I knew I probably fucked up.
 This hunch was totally proved one afternoon when I invited her over to our house- I thought the units would still be at work.
 When we arrived, I opened the front door to find my father in nothing but a pair of sandals and a tarboosh sorting mail in the foyer.
 Their friends, Bambi and Tom Collier, were over.
-They had driven all the way from Bougainvillea to visit; Tom, Bambi and mom were standing in the dining room, in full view from the arching doorway linking the rooms.
+They had driven all the way from Bougainvillea to visit; Tom, Bambi and mom were standing in the dining room, in full view from the arching doorway linking the foyer to it.
 They were drinking, smoking and stripped bare… except for jewelry and footwear.
 Funny thing about that… at B.V… the men always kept their watches and necklaces on.
 The women wore make up and jewelry.
-Bambi and mom were dancing to KC and The Sunshine Band, looking a little flushed and romantic.
+Bambi and mom were dancing to KC and The Sunshine Band, looking flushed and romantic.